bevkoski/philosophy/quotes.md

 ---

-> The purpose of a so-called "messiah" is to shape the denial of God, often inadvertently resulting with some sort of organized religion.
+> The purpose of a so-called "messiah" is to shape the denial of God, often inadvertently resulting with some sort of organized religion or disorganized chaos.

 ---